Buy America and transit projects

 - restrictions are inconsistent with the public interest; or

 - restrictions cause the cost to be unreasonable; or

 - U.S. materials are not sufficiently and reasonably available in commercial quantities of a satisfactory quality; or

 - rolling stock or power train equipment cannot be bought and delivered to the U.S. within a reasonable time.

 For more information:

 - Visit the Department of Transportation (DOT) Buy America webpage.

 - Visit the Buy America section of the FTA's website.

-- For additional assistance, please contact your nearest Canadian Trade Commissioner – In Canada or Abroad, before you get involved in a contract.
+- For additional assistance, please contact your nearest Canadian Trade Commissioner – In Canada or Abroad.

 - Date Modified: